decaf-dev/obsidian-note-splitter/README.md

 ## About

-This plugin allows you to split a note into individual notes based on a delimeter.
+This plugin allows you to split an Obsidian note into individual notes based on a delimeter.
 The default delimeter is a new line.

 ## Installation